Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

-**TIP:** If you are struggling with your own research, progressing slowly, it might be a good idea to see if any neighboring factions will let you study their bookcases!
+**TIP:** If you are struggling with your own research, progressing slowly, it might be a good idea to see if any neighboring factions will let you study their bookcases\!
 Buy, trade, and negotiate access to them to boost your research.
 Or fight them, rob them...
-Get creative!
+Get creative\!
 (*within the rules*)

 ### Auto Research